Introduction

 -

-Build the project in release mode, and make sure that the plugins specified in
+Build the project in release mode (or debug, and update the connectors paths in the config accordingly), and make sure that the plugins specified in

 Run